 Veterans’ Employment Opportunities Act of 1998 (VEOA)

-Is a competitive service appointing authority that allows eligible veterans to apply for positions announced under merit promotion procedures when the agency is recruiting from outside its own workforce.
+VEOA is a competitive service appointing authority that allows eligible veterans to apply for positions announced under merit promotion procedures when the agency is recruiting from outside its own work force.
 To be eligible for a VEOA appointment, your latest discharge must be issued under honorable conditions (this means an honorable or general discharge), AND you must be either:

 Supporting documentation needed to apply: Your DD-214(s) showing length of active duty service and type of discharge.
 You may request copies of your military personnel records online at the National Archives’ Veterans Service Records page.

 AmeriCorps VISTA is the national service program designed specifically to fight poverty.
 VISTA members commit to serve full-time for a year at a nonprofit organization or local government agency.
 Returned Vista volunteers who have satisfactorily completed a full year of service have eligibility for federal jobs for up to one year.
 This one year of non-competitive eligibility begins the first day after you complete your full year of VISTA service.
 To establish your non-competitive status, you will need VISTA certification as proof of eligibility.
 For more information, please visit the Corporation for National and Community Services AmeriCorps and Your Career page.

 30% or More Disabled Veterans’ Appointing Authority